elastic/connectors-ruby/README.md

 Each connector application instance represents a single connector package.
 This means that currently, it's not supported to try and synchronize multiple service types in the same connector application.
 It's also recommended to use a separate index for each connector package.
 Otherwise, it's not guaranteed that the connector will be able to synchronize the data correctly.

 The connector package ID is generated when the connector is first registered with Enterprise Search.
 You can find the connector package ID in the Enterprise Search UI, on the page called `Content` under the `Enterprise Search` tab.
 When you click the `Create new index` button on this page, you will see several ingestion methods available.
 One of them is called `Build a connector package` - this is what the current repository represents.
 The connector package ID is created after you specify the index name and select the index language from a provided select list.
-This connector package ID should then be added to the `connector_package_id` setting in the [configuration file](config/connectors.yml), together with the language code that you selected for the index as `content_language_code`.
+This connector package ID should then be added to the `connector_package_id` setting in the configuration file `config/connectors.yml`, together with the language code that you selected for the index as `content_language_code`.

 There's also another option to generate a connector package ID _omitting the Kibana UI_ - [via the experimental CLI](#cli_registering_connectors).